strikeout/mylar/README.md

 - better error messages; for example, now if you try to add a user that does not exist the error is not friendly;

+- support encrypting integer values in a collection